content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-arrays.md

 -   In this example, person[0] returns John:
 -   Objects use **names** to access its "members".
+-   JavaScript objects are written with curly braces {}.
+-   Object properties are written as name:value pairs, separated by commas.

     **Object:** const person = {firstName:"John", lastName:"Doe", age:46};